max-codeware/linmeric/index.md

 - exp
 - tan
 and the constant **PI**

+*restriction*: Variables can be composed by an only letter (a, x, y...), otherwise an error would be raised (Bad function error)

 *note*: To evaluate a function, linmeric uses Ruby methods; so dividing a value may produce unexpected values.
 For example:
 `y/3` would return **0** (supposing `y` is given the value of 4), as `y` is divided by an integer number.
 But if we write `y/3.0`, it returns **1.3333333**, since `y` is now divided by a float number.